Chapter 1: "I dreamed I was a butterfly…"

 "SHUT UP!" the child screamed, "I HATE YOU!"

-"Back to tantrums, are we?" the old Shadow taunted, "Are you going to kick me in the shins, now?
+"Back to tantrums, are we?" the old Shadow taunted in a condescending tone, "Are you going to kick me in the shins, now?
 Maybe blow a raspberry at me?
 Will that make it all better?"

 Naoto slowly dragged herself forward.